 Payments & refunds

-Some eConcordia online courses may have a course material fee to pay before accessing the course.
+Some eConcordia online courses may have a Direct Access Fee to pay before accessing the course.
 This fee must be paid to gain access to the course and is separate from the Concordia University tuition fee.
 It is also not possible to combine the two fees.

-For the eConcordia course material fee, log in at www.econcordia.com and click on Basket.
+For the eConcordia Direct Access Fee, log in at www.econcordia.com and click on Basket.
 Payments will appear on your statements as processed by “KnowledgeOne Inc.”

 If there is a $0 fee for a course, the payment procedure on the Basket page needs to be followed to gain access to the course.
 No course material payment will be required.

-It is not an option to transfer paid course material fees from one course to another.
+It is not an option to transfer paid access fees from one course to another.
 We also do not allow course material fees to be transferred from one term to another.